Style & Quality

 Mort's work can be found at Cleveland Museum of Art in OH, Leigh Yawkey Woodson Museum Of Art in WI, Smithsonian Institute in Washington, DC, National Academy Of Design For The National Art Gallery in Washington DC, The Raymond James Financial Collection, FL.
 The Natural World Museum Of Environmental Art in CA, Dunnegan Museum Of Art in MO, Wildlife Experience Museum in CO, Bennington Center For The Arts in VT, Ella Sharp Museum Of Art & History in MO, The Rockefeller Collection, American Artist magazine, The Irvine Corporation Commission in CA, The Marriott Hotel, The White House in Washington DC and many more public and private collections.

 Mort's works has been featured in dozens of magazines, articles and books around the work.
 He has been featured on the cover of Wildlife Art, Grey's Sporting Journal, Watercolor and Wildlife News.
 He was artist of the Year for American Artist Magazine.
-Feature articles have appeared in Decor Magazine Norway, Western Art Collector, Southwestern Art and many others.
+Feature articles have appeared in Decor Magazine Norway, Western Art Collector, Southwestern Art, France "The Art Of Watercolor" and many others.
 Click on BIO at the top of the page for a list of Articles & Magazine Covers and Books.

-fundamental emotion that stands at the cradle of true art and true
+It is the fundamental emotion that stands at the cradle of true art and true science.”

 ― Albert Einstein, The World As I See It